christoofar/canaria/Ortho_README.md

 The strongest suggestion for QMK and ZMK users is to set your keyboard layout in your operating system to `U.S. International`.
-While that _is_ a QWERTY layout, this gives you access to the dead keys needed to access the diacritical marks, but without adding the baggage (and memory-hog) of adding compex Unicode support to your custom keyboard microcontroller.
+While that _is_ a QWERTY layout, this gives you access to the dead keys needed to access the diacritical marks, but without adding the baggage (and memory-hog) of adding complex Unicode support to your custom keyboard microcontroller.

 Next, you should create a new keyboard layer for your right hand that is triggered by the left hand.
 There